Canto-Network/Canto/x/liquidstaking/spec/05_end_block.md

 - if insurance is not sufficient after cover penalty
   - state transition of insurance (`Paired → Unpairing`)
   - state transition of chunk (`Paired → Unpairing`)
-- if tombstone happened
+- if tombstone happened or the validator it is paired is not valid
-  - for all paired insurances which directs tombstoned validator
   - state transition of insurance (`Paired → Unpairing`)
   - state transition of chunk (`Paired → Unpairing`

 ## Handle Queued Liquid Unstakes

-- For all pending liquid unstakes (= plu)
+- For all UnpairingForUnstakingChunkInfos (= info)
-  - got chunk from plu.chunkId
+  - got chunk from info.chunkId
   - un-delegate chunk
   - state transition of insurance (`Paired → Unpairing`)
-  - state transition of chunk (`Paired → UnpairingForUnstake`)
+  - state transition of chunk (`Paired → UnpairingForUnstaking`)
-  - set unpairing for unstake info
-  - delete plu

 ## Handle Queued Withdraw Insurance Requests